xkam/site/index.md

 No need for a build process or even a web server.
 Just use static files, open in a browser and hit refresh :-).
 Or run [Browsersync](https://www.browsersync.io/) in watch mode for auto-reload.

 ATTENTION!
 This is all good for dev environment only.
 Before going to production, you still need to setup webpack/rollup/eslint/karma/whatever and run a proper build.
-It is not a good idea to transpile your code in-browser in production (unless it is only required for a small number of older browsers - but we are not there yet).
+It is not a good idea to transpile your code in-browser in production (unless it is only required for a small number of older browsers - but we are not there yet :-).

 ## Installation